eldhomv/Hmm/README.md

 # Copyright
-Prohibited the use of repo files and also downloading not allowed.Wallpaper is only for personal use only.
+Any unauthorized reproduction, redistribution or re-upload is strictly prohibited.Wallpaper is only for personal use only.